-Memory chips maker Micron (NYSE:MU) reported results in line with analyst expectations in Q4 FY2021 quarter, with revenue up 36.6% year on year to $8.27 billion.
-On the other hand, guidance for the next quarter missed analyst expectations with revenues guided to $7.65 billion, or 9.84% below analyst estimates.
-Micron Technology made a GAAP profit of $2.72 billion, improving on its profit of $990 million, in the same quarter last year.
+Memory chips maker Micron (NYSE:MU) announced better-than-expected results in the Q2 FY2022 quarter, with revenue up 24.8% year on year to $7.78 billion.
+On top of that, guidance for next quarter's revenue was surprisingly good, being $8.7 billion at the midpoint, 6.57% above what analysts were expecting.
+Micron Technology made a GAAP profit of $2.26 billion, improving on its profit of $603 million, in the same quarter last year.

-- Inventory Days Outstanding: 95, down from 96 previous quarter
+- Inventory Days Outstanding: 119, up from 107 previous quarter

 Founded in the basement of a Boise, Idaho dental office in 1978, Micron (NYSE:MU) is a leading provider of memory chips used in thousands of devices across mobile, data centers, industrial, consumer, and automotive markets.